IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

 The following assumptions are made regarding this project:

 - All CCNx LDP clients are running their own ccnd gateway, and are on the same API version
+- All CCNx LDP clients should be operating with accurate time clocks.
+Clocks wildly out of sync will create problems messaging routing, and will prevent proper crypto verification.
 - Handling losses of connectivity and managing errors in the network transport are the responsibility
 - No distinction is made between the kinds of devices, they could be mobiles, servers, or IoT nodes.
 - It is assumed that Assymetric Keys are acceptable for use by CCNx LDP Clients